 Prosecuting a claim against foreign agency deriving from an exploration concession.
 George Lambert represents three American claimants against a foreign agency, that revoked a concession license.
 The case is related to the oil exploration and development in Central Asia.

 Claims driving from the conversion of the interest in the oil exploration overseas.
-George Lambert is counsel to 7 plaintiffs in the case brought on the basis of the Racketeer Influenced and Corrupt Organization Act.
+Attorney Lambert represented plaintiffs in the case brought on the basis of the Racketeer Influenced and Corrupt Organization Act.
 That matter represents multi-forum litigation, with altogether more than 30 parties.
 George Lambert has been working on that matter together with other attorneys.

 Collection of judgment debt.
 George Lambert is counsel to a a corporation that has been prosecuting the collection of the judgment debt, against the holder of the assets of the judgment debtor located overseas.
 Likewise, that collection of the judgment debt has been multi-forum litigation.

 Defense of human rights overseas.
-The principal attorney has represented victims of the violation of human rights overseas pursuant to the Alian Tort Act, 28 U.S.C.
+The principal attorney has represented victims of the violation of human rights overseas pursuant to the Alien Tort Act, 28 U.S.C.
 Section 1350.